 But repetitive motion is required in many different occupations.
 Assembly line workers and construction workers can also develop carpal tunnel syndrome, as can anyone whose work involves repetitive motions with the hand and arm—like casino workers who deal cards.

 If you don’t treat carpal tunnel properly, it can progress over time.
 Treatment can include physical therapy, periods of rest, and working with ergonomic equipment or moving to less repetitive duties.
-Learn what your workers’ compensation legal options are around your carpal tunnel complications from our experienced workers’ compensation lawyers.
+Learn what your workers’ compensation legal options are around your carpal tunnel complications from our experienced workers’ compensation lawyers in Las Vegas.

 If you or a loved one has developed carpal tunnel, it’s important to understand that it is one of the occupational diseases covered under workers’ compensation laws.